Beit Surik: Ottoman era

 In 1896 the population of Bet Surik was estimated to be about 264 persons.

+By the beginning of the 20th century, residents from Beit Surik settled Beit Shanna near al-Ramla, establishing it as a dependency – or satellite village – of their home village.

 British Mandate era

 A shrine for Sheikh 'Abd el-'Aziz near Beit Surik was damaged during the fighting in WWI.